Need help? Call our free Repro Legal Helpline: 844-868-2812

 Kebé, Senior Network & Legal Services Advocate

 Kebé is the Senior Network & Legal Services Advocate at If/When/How.
-She manages the If/When/How Network, mobilizing lawyers and advocates to support people in legal crisis around abortion, pregnancy, birth, and other reproductive experiences.
 She is a movement builder with deep ties to reproductive justice who is committed to direct support and building power towards reproductive freedom.
-She also organizes direct support and trains about the impact of laws and policies on people accessing care within If/When/How’s focus areas.
+As Senior Legal Support Advocate, she manages the Repro Legal Helpline, helping callers understand the law around self-managed abortion, youth access to abortion, and other reproductive experiences.
+She provides legal information, referrals to direct representation, and referrals to local resources.
+She also organizes direct support and trains about the impact of laws and policies on people accessing care especially within If/When/How’s focus areas.

 Kebé has a B.A. from Columbia University in Anthropology, focused in gender, sexuality, and Africana studies.
+She hails from Charleston, South Carolina, and spends her time creating home around the country.
 Most of all, she enjoys building mutual support with other Black women, femmes, queer and trans folks doing liberation work.
+When she is not working with If/When/How, she is probably somewhere trying to convince Google that she is not a robot.

 Kylee Sunderlin, Esq., Legal Services Director